 Performance Requirement: Produce a jobsite recycling plan, clearly post it on site, and draw attention to it at regular safety meetings.
 Plan shall describe project waste management goals, clearly communicate the construction team's responsibility for implementing the plan, what collection bins are provided, where they are located, what materials should and should not go in them, and penalties for contamination of bins.
 At a minimum, there will be one bin for mixed recyclables and one for waste (nonrecyclables).

+When Verified: At every site visit

+Cross-references: 5-5, 5-14

-When Verified: At every site visit Cross-references: 5-5, 5-15 4-Star Requirements (400 points minimum) Credit # Category Credit 1-14 Meet 3-Star requirements 1-15 Achieve a minimum of 60 points from sections 2-5 1-16 Site & Amend disturbed soil with compost to a depth of min.
-10 inches Water to restore soil environmental functions (Credit 2-16) 1-17 Site & Document a water efficiency score through WERS or WRI of 60 or Water less (Credit 2-39); OR Prescriptively all plumbing fixtures and appliances are low-flow (Credits 2-50 to 2-53) and emphasize drought-tolerant vegetation (food production excluded) (Credit 2- 43)
+4- Star Requirements (400 points minimum)

+Credit # Category Credit

+1-14 Meet 3-Star requirements

+1-15 Achieve a minimum of 60 points from sections 2-5

+1-16 Site & Water Amend disturbed soil with compost to a depth of min.
+10 inches to restore soil environmental functions (Credit 2-16)

+1-17 Site & Water Document a water efficiency score through WERS or WRI of 60 or less (Credit 2-39); OR Prescriptively all plumbing fixtures and appliances are low-flow (Credits 2-50 to 2-53) and emphasize drought-tolerant vegetation (food production excluded) (Credit 2-43)

-1-18 Energy Building performance modeled ERI of 55 or less OR BPF of at least 0.52; OR achieves prescriptive credits on the 2018 WSEC R406.3 (6 credits) or C406.1 (16 credits) tables (Credits 3-1, 3-2, 3- 3, or 3-4).
-See Built Green 2018 WSEC Energy Modeling Guidelines 1-19 Energy Set up automatic energy and water benchmarking in EnergyStar Portfolio Manager and share data with Built Green (Credits 2-63 and 3-45) 1-20 Energy Design for solar readiness (see handbook for details) 1-21 IAQ Do not install a gas-burning fireplace inside unit or building (direct-vent fireplaces excluded) (Credit 4-63) 1-22 IAQ CARB II compliant or better for all finish woodwork, subfloors, plywood and composite wood materials, CRI Green Label Plus or better for all installed carpeting (Credits 4-15, 4-16, 4-21) (excludes structural lumber) 1-23 IAQ Provide EnergyStar or HVI certified range exhaust hood directly over cooking appliance and vent directly to the exterior of the building.
+1-18 Energy Design for solar readiness (see handbook for details) 1-19 IAQ Do not install a gas-burning fireplace inside unit or building (direct-vent fireplaces excluded) (Credit 4-63) 1-20 IAQ CARB II compliant or better for all finish woodwork, subfloors, plywood and composite wood materials, CRI Green Label Plus or better for all installed carpeting (Credits 4-15, 4-16, 4-21) (excludes structural lumber) 1-21 IAQ Provide ENERGY STAR or HVI certified range exhaust hood directly over cooking appliance and vent directly to the exterior of the building.
 General kitchen exhaust or recirculating hoods shall not meet this requirement.
-(Credit 4-53) 1-24 IAQ Provide track-off mats, carpets, and/or shoe grates at principal entryways to building (Credit 4-61) 1-25 Materials Use at least one material or product with an HPD or EPD (Credit 4-23 or 5-88) 1-26 Materials Achieve minimum recycling rate of 50% by weight (Credit 5-15) 1-27 ESJ Create a project-specific ESJ plan (Credit 6-9) and achieve at least 30 points in Equity and Social Justice Section; not all points can come from Universal Design or required ESJ plan Set up automatic energy benchmarking in Portfolio Manager and share data with Built Green Responsible Party: Owner, Property Management Intent: Increase access to whole building energy consumption data for building performance measurement purposes Performance Requirement: Create a building account in ENERGY STAR Portfolio Manager (ESPM) and set up a system for automatically or manually uploading monthly energy consumption data from utility bills and entering it into ESPM.
-Third-party billing services
+(Credit 4-53) 1-22 IAQ Provide track-off mats, carpets, and/or shoe grates at principal entryways to building (Credit 4-61) 1-23 ESJ Create a project-specific ESJ plan (Credit 6-9) and achieve at least 30 points in Equity and Social Justice Section; not all points can come from Universal Design or required ESJ plan 1-24 Carbon Choose 3 out of the 7 Carbon Reduction Prescriptive Credits (Credits 7-1 through 7-7) OR Complete Performance pathway (Credit 7-8) Design for Solar Readiness Responsible Party: Architect/Designer Intent: Optimize the building's potential for future installation of renewable energy systems to minimize non-renewable fuel consumption Performance Requirement: